 Tickets for the ferry and catamaran are purchased from the Jadrolinija booths on the harbourside.
 Make sure you find out where the ferry or catamaran departs from and be aware that the car ferry usually departs a good distance up the harbourside so if you are on foot from the bus stop and are taking the car ferry you will want a light bag or good wheels!

-Finally, taking a cab from the airport is painless – there are usually plenty ranked up outside the terminal building.
+Taking a cab from the airport is painless – there are usually plenty ranked up outside the terminal building.
 However the expensive cost of cabs is one thing that is likely to surprise you about Croatia!
 Why not look at prebooking a taxi with one of the companies offering transfers?
 Again forward planning usually pays off!
 See your onward travel options in the section on taking the bus.

 Useful things to know: